Pork tenderloin sandwich: Sandwich description

-The primary differences between a pork tenderloin sandwich and a Wiener schnitzel are that the pork tenderloin sandwich is made exclusively using pork loin and it is deep fried instead of pan fried.
+The primary differences between a pork tenderloin sandwich and a Wiener schnitzel are that the pork tenderloin sandwich is made exclusively using pork tenderloin and it is deep fried instead of pan fried.
 The pork tenderloin sandwich is also usually served on a bun.
 There is a grilled variant of the pork tenderloin that omits the breading and grills the tenderloin instead of deep frying it.

 A pork tenderloin sandwich is traditionally prepared from a thinly sliced piece of pork loin, hammered thin with a meat mallet.
 The meat is then dipped in flour, eggs, and breadcrumbs or crushed saltine crackers before being deep fried in oil.
 After cooking, the prepared pork loin is then served on a hamburger bun, with the meat overhanging the bun considerably.
 The sandwich can be served with condiments such as mustard, ketchup, mayonnaise, lettuce, tomatoes, onions, and pickles.

 The sandwich is usually served with a side of french fries, though onion rings are often provided instead.